Skip section navigation

 You are the center of the health care team.

-Source: Allina Health Patient Education, Speak Up, safe-ahc-21939 (Information adapted from The Joint Commission.
+Source: Allina Health's Patient Education Department, Speak Up, safe-ahc-21939 (Information adapted from The Joint Commission.
 Used with permission.)

 First Published: 10/30/2003